huanghao/learning-django/chapter10/README.md

     2. Check submitted data against a set of validation rules.

-    3. Redisplay a form in the case of validation errors.
+    3. Re-display a form in the case of validation errors.

     4. Convert submitted form data to the relevant Python data types.